kkdieker-fhsu/miniproject3KodyKirk/README.md

 ### Installing

-Download the files from this repository.
-In a terminal, navigate to the downloaded folder.
+* Download the files from this repository.

-#### Downloading Dependencies
+### Downloading Dependencies

-Package requirements are in the requirements.txt file.
+* Package requirements are in the requirements.txt file.
 To install, run:
 ```
 pip install -r requirements.txt
 ```